- Gripped by movies: From story-world to artifact absorption

 - Research conducted at: Universiteit van Amsterdam

-Chapter 4: Developing and testing the Scale of Aesthetic Appreciation of Film (SAAF) (Embargo until 17 February 2018)
+Chapter 4: Developing and testing the Scale of Aesthetic Appreciation of Film (SAAF) (Embargo up to and including 17 February 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.